denner-augusto/denner-augusto/README.md

 - [CSS](#css)

 # 💻 Projects
-Here are all my data science projects available.
-I hope you enjoy!
+Here are all my data science available projects.
+Hope you enjoy!

 ## Separated by subject
 ### 💲 Applied Finance